dreikanter/sse-chat-demo/README.md

 # SSE Chat Application

 A simple Server-Sent Events (SSE) based chat application using Angular frontend and Node.js backend.
+No persistence, no history, no authentication.
+Pure fun.

 ## Quick Start